 - Once employment is authorized, you must maintain your eligibility or you will lose your right to continue employment.

 - Student may work on the premises of the school he or she is authorized to attend.
 This includes on-location firms providing services for students or employment at an educationally affiliated institution necessary to complete the degree.

 - A student is allowed to work for no more than 20 hours per week while school is in session and may work full-time during vacation periods.
 When a student is admitted to another institution and will transfer there, he or she may work during the summer or annual vacation period at either school.

 How to Apply for On Campus Employment

 If you meet all the requirements and you have been offered a job on campus, please work with your supervisor in completing the “International Student on Campus Employment Authorization Form”.
-The employer will have to complete the top part and attach the Personnel Action Form (PAF).
+The employer will have to complete the top part of the form and process a Recommendation to Hire electronic form at: http://www.utb.edu/ba/processes/Pages/PAF.aspx.
 You will have to attach to the form the most current copies of all your non-immigrant documents (ex: Passport identity page, I-94 front and back, I-20 and the copy of your visa)

 Submit the form to the International Student and Scholar Services – OGE for approval.
 Our International Student Advisor will review the form and all the documents attached and if the request is approved, it will be sent to the Human Resources Office.